Freddie16/Freddie16/README.md

-- 👋 Hi, I’m @Freddie16
+- 👋 Hi, I’m @Freddie
 - 👀 I’m interested in data analysis and cyber security....
-- 🌱 I’m currently learning ...python,R+
+- 🌱 I’m currently learning ...python,R and SQL
 - 💞️ I’m looking to collaborate on ...github
 - 📫 How to reach me ...freddiemurigi@gmail.com